 When performing a review or observation of the containment general visual examination (Subsection IWE or Subsection IWL, or both, of Section XI of the ASME Code), ensure that the scope of the visual examination includes areas that are difficult to access (e.g., high dose areas or confined space areas such as under the vessel or sumps) or areas made visible by maintenance activities (e.g., weld test channels).
 Additionally, if the licensee has identified containment areas inaccessible for visual examination, review the basis for this determination and, if appropriate, conduct a historical review of previous containment visual examination records.

-For nonrisk-based ISI programs, ASME Code, Section XI, Table IWX-2500-1, identifies the required NDE method, frequency, extent, and acceptance criteria.
+For non-risk-based ISI programs, ASME Code, Section XI, Table IWX-2500-1, identifies the required NDE method, frequency, extent, and acceptance criteria.
 ASME Code, Section V or Section XI, Mandatory Appendix I, III, or VIII further describes the specific NDE methods.

 For risk-based ISI programs, the licensee’s risk-based ISI program, which is typically based on Electric Power Research Institute (EPRI) Topical Report (TR)-112657, “Revised Risk-Informed Inservice Inspection Evaluation Procedure,” Revision B-A, issued December 1999 (Agencywide Documents Access and Management System (ADAMS) Accession No. ML013470102), with ASME Code Case N-578-1 or Code Case N-716-1, identifies the required NDE method, frequency, extent, and acceptance criteria.